ismailhossainmihad/News-portal/README.md

 2. Browse through the headlines or filter as supported.
 3. Click on an article for the full content and details.

-*(Feel free to add screenshots or GIFs here if you’d like to showcase the interface.)*

----

 ### Deployment

 * **Frontend:** Hosted via **Vercel** — see [Live Demo](https://news-portal-five-iota.vercel.app/news)